kyma-project/hydroform/README.md

 ### Actions

-The `actions` is a Hydroform subpackage brings even more extensibility to the standard Hydroform functionality.
+The `actions` Hydroform subpackage brings even more extensibility to the standard Hydroform functionality.
 You can run actions before and after each Hydroform operation.
 You can also combine the actions in a sequence to run them in a specific order.

 ### Examples